baigel2/baigelbytes/content/quotes.md

 **Quotes by me will have no author cited.
 Otherwise I will either cite the author or put "- Unknown" if I don't know who the author is.**

 &nbsp;

+> **“You could leave life right now.
+Let that determine what you do and say and think.”** - Marcus Aurelius

+&nbsp;